UniversalDevicesInc-PG3/udi-av-poly/README.md

 # A/V NodeServer for PolyGlot V2

-This is a generic A/V device node server for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
+This is a generic A/V device node server for the [Universal Devices ISY Controller](https://www.universal-devices.com/residential/ISY)

 (c) Brad Whitted
 MIT License